Matmul High-level API Enabling L2 Cache Tiling

 Obtaining Profile Data

-Use the msProf tool to obtain the operator simulation pipeline diagram and on-board profiling data.
-The L2 cache splitting function mainly uses the L2 cache with higher bandwidth to reduce the data transfer overhead of MTE2.
-Therefore, the focus is on analyzing the MTE2 pipeline.
+Use the msProf tool to obtain the Operator Simulation Pipeline and On-board Profiling data.
+The L2 cache tiling function mainly uses the L2 cache with higher bandwidth to reduce the MTE2 data movement overhead.
+Therefore, the focus is on MTE2 pipeline analysis.

 Analyzing Main Bottlenecks

-This case is further optimized based on the full tiling constant quantization.
-For details about the full tiling constant quantization, see the Enabling Full Constant Quantization for Matmul Tiling Using High-Level APIs case.
-The following figure shows the profiling data before the optimization.
-The value of aic_time in column C is 867 μs, and the value of aic_mte2_time in column K is 861.9 μs.
-The MTE2 time accounts for 99% of the total time, and the MTE2 data transfer is the performance bottleneck of the operator.
+This case is further optimized based on the full static tiling.
+For details about full static tiling, see the case in Matmul High-level API Enabling Full Static Tiling.
+The profiling data before optimization is as follows: The value of aic_time in column C is 867 μs, and the value of aic_mte2_time in column K is 861.9 μs.
+The MTE2 time accounts for 99%, indicating that MTE2 data movement is the bottleneck of the operator performance.

 Optimization Solution